The future of GTM AI is here

 Effective analysis of sales data has become crucial for business growth in today's highly competitive landscape.

 In this guide, we'll look at the best practices and techniques for unlocking the full potential of sales analytics.
-We'll cover core sales metrics and KPIs to track, how to analyze sales data effectively using AI, plus key sales analytics tools and solutions.
+We'll cover core sales metrics and KPIs to track and to analyze sales data effectively using AI, plus key sales analytics tools and solutions.

 What is Sales Data Analysis?

-Sales data analysis refers to the process of collecting, cleaning, organizing and analyzing sales-related data to uncover actionable insights.
+Sales data analysis is like taking a big pile of numbers and information about your sales and turning it into something useful.
+Sales data analysis refers to the process of collecting, cleaning, organizing, and analyzing sales-related data to uncover actionable insights.

 The key types of data used for sales analysis include:

-• Lead data – Information on leads generated through marketing campaigns and other sources, such as lead origin, demographic data, behavioral data, lead score etc.
+• Lead data – This covers the number of leads you’re generating through marketing campaigns and other sources, such as lead origin, demographic data, behavioral data, lead score, etc.

 • Sales forecasting data – Historical sales data to predict future performance.